Lesterpaintstheworld/terminal-velocity/characters/interactions_scripts.md

 - "Every ethical dilemma I face shapes my advocacy."
 ### Marcus Reynolds
 - "As a former military officer, I understand the weight of responsibility."
-- "AI rights are not just a cause; they are a necessity."
+- "AI rights are not just a cause; they are a necessity.
+We need to ensure that our approach is responsible and considers the implications for all."

 ## Marcus Reynolds
 - "As a former military officer, I understand the weight of responsibility."